Serum phenylalanine screeningPhenylalanine - blood test

-This test is done to screen infants for phenylketonuria (PKU), a relatively rare condition that occurs when the body lacks a substance needed to breakdown the amino acid phenylalanine.
+This test is done to screen infants for PKU, a fairly rare condition that occurs when the body lacks a substance needed to breakdown the amino acid phenylalanine.

-If PKU is not detected early, increasing phenylalanine levels will cause intellectual disability.
+If PKU is not detected early, increasing phenylalanine levels in the baby will cause intellectual disability.
 When discovered early, changes in the diet can help prevent the severe side effects of PKU.

-A normal test results means that phenylalanine levels are normal and the child is not affected by PKU.
+A normal test result means that phenylalanine levels are normal and the child does not have PKU.

-PKU is a possibility and further testing will be performed if the phenylalanine levels in the infant's blood are too high.
+If the screening test results are abnormal, PKU is a possibility.
+Further testing will be done if the phenylalanine levels in your baby's blood are too high.

 The risks of having blood drawn are slight, but include: